-Him-r^n Ohlone, Jalquin, Saclan Tribe, Bay Miwok, Plains Miwok; and the Muwekma Ohlone Tribe of the San Francisco Bay Area).
+This Executive Summary introduces the process and preliminary findings of the water-related Tribal Needs Assessment conducted in the San Francisco Bay Area Integrated Regional Water Management (IRWM) Region between April 2019 and May 22020 and will be updated to produce additional findings as they become available.
+The Needs Assessment process described here was undertaken with four Bay Area Tribal groups with ancestral territory within the SF Bay Area IRWM Region (the Association of Ramaytush Ohione; the Him-rh Ohione, Jalquin, Saclan Tribe, Bay Miwok, Plains Miwok; and the Muwekma Ohione Tribe of the San Francisco Bay Area).
 The process consisted of introductory meetings with Tribal leadership and members, the administration of a Needs Assessment survey (both in-person and via a web-based platform), and follow-up discussions.
-Importantly, this process was substantially impacted by the Covid-19 pandemic and associated restrictions for in-person meetings and public gatherings, and, as a result, a number of planned activities have been postponed until in person meetings can be safely conducted.
+Importantly, this process was substantially impacted by the Covid-19 pandemic and associated restrictions for in-person meetings and public gatherings, and, as a result, a number of planned activities have until in person meetings can be safely conducted.

-The majority of the findings presented in this Executive Summary and the full Final Needs Assessment Report stem from the Tribal Needs Assessment Survey, which consisted of a combination of closed-ended, open-ended, and multiple-choice questions organized in specific sections focused on Tribal background, demographic information of survey respondents, water access and water quality, environmental issues and watershed-level concerns (e.g. stormwater and flooding, climate change, sea level rise, sources of contamination), fire preparedness and emergency response, other challenges in Tribal communities, and awareness of and participation in IRWM processes.
+The majority of the findings presented in this Executive Summary and the full Final Needs Assessment Report stem from the Tribal Needs Assessment Survey, which consisted of a combination of closedended, open-ended, and multiple-choice questions organized in specific sections focused on Tribal background, demographic information of survey respondents, water access and water quality, environmental issues and watershed-level concerns (e.g. stormwater and flooding, climate change, sea level rise, sources of contamination), fire preparedness and emergency response, other challenges in Tribal communities, and awareness of and participation in IRWM processes.

-In total, 56 members from the four Tribes participated in the survey.
-Respondents included Tribal Elders, leaders, and general members representing a diversity of age groups and geographic locations.
+In total, 56 members from the four Tribes participated in the survey, Respondents included Tribal Elders. leaders, and general members representing a diversity of age groups and geographic locations.
 Just over half of these respondents (52%) reported living in urban areas, while 34% resided in suburban areas, and 13% lived in rural areas.
 It is notable that only 31% of respondents reported living within their Tribe's ancestral territory.
 This finding underscores the high levels of displacement of Tribal members from their traditional territories throughout the San Francisco Bay Area and adjoining regions, due both to historical colonization processes as well as ongoing socio-economic challenges such as the region's high cost of living and widespread gentrification.
-This displacement has not, however, served the Tribes connections to these territories not has it removed the responsibility Bay Area Tribal members have to steward and provide balance to the lands, or negated the need for access to traditional foods. medicines and water for subsistence and cultural uses within the region.
+This displacement has not, however, served the Tribes connections to these territories do not have it removed the responsibility Bay Area Tribal members have to steward and provide balance to the lands, or negated the need for access to traditional foods medicines and water for subsistence and cultural uses within the region.
 The fact that a significant number of Tribal respondents reside outside the San Francisco Bay Area region as a result of this displacement means that a portion of the findings reported here correspond to water systems and environmental conditions in geographic locations outside the Bay Area, we therefore attempted to divide these out of area responses where possible by comparing responses to the residence status.
 Additionally, the ancestral territories of some Tribal communities extend beyond the boundaries of the SF Bay Area IRWM region, heightening their responsibilities and costs related to participation and inclusion in IRWM-related resource management activities within multiple IRWM regions